yafiar/MediTracker-VibeCoding/README.md

 # 💊 MediTracker - Medicine Tracking Application
-Modern and beautiful web application for tracking your medicine intake with schedules and reminders.
+A web application for tracking your medicine intake with schedules and reminders.

 ## ✨ Features